-Santiago is recognised as one of the most prosperous cities globally, due to its position as a major hub of technological advancement and entrepreneurial activity.
-Data collected by the London School of Economics and The Brookings Institute has placed Santiago’s economy as the fifth-best in the world.
-Moving away from its reputation as an IT outsourcing powerhouse, Santiago is now home to two major firms, 500 Entrepreneurs: Latam and Start-Up Chile, which are making substantial investments in local startups.
+Santiago has cemented its position as one of the wealthiest cities in the world, recognised for its status as a prominent centre of technological innovation and entrepreneurial zeal.
+As per the research conducted by the London School of Economics and The Brookings Institute, Santiago’s economy has secured the fifth spot globally.
+Departing from its image as an IT outsourcing giant, Santiago presently accommodates two prominent enterprises, namely 500 Entrepreneurs: Latam and Start-Up Chile, that are making significant investments in local startups.

-Having had the opportunity to experience working in both the United States and Latin American countries, it is evident that, although there are some slight cultural differences, there are far more similarities that could be used to build strong professional connections.
-Both the US and Latin American countries share a strong work ethic and respect for innovative business ideas, as well as the fact that language and time zone restrictions are not as much of an issue for either region.
-It is likely that there are further commonalities that can be identified.
+Having worked in both the United States and Latin American countries, it is evident that despite certain cultural differences, there exist more resemblances that can be leveraged to establish robust professional relationships.
+The United States and Latin American countries share a robust work ethic and appreciation for innovative business concepts, as well as a commonality that language and time zone barriers do not pose a significant problem for either region.
+It is plausible that additional similarities can be highlighted.

-Time zone variations can be a source of tension when trying to create a strong relationship with an internationally-based outsourced service provider, where clear and dependable communication is of paramount importance.
-It is important to consider the potential issues that could arise.
-What approach will be taken to come up with a realistic timeline?
-As a result of the difference in time zones, is it likely that conversations with developers and IT personnel will need to take place in the early hours of the morning to address important matters?
+Time zone disparities can pose a challenge in establishing a strong bond with an outsourced service provider based in a different country or region, where effective and reliable communication is crucial.
+It is imperative to anticipate and address any potential issues that may arise.
+For instance, what measures will be taken to establish a realistic timeline?
+Given the difference in time zones, is it likely that important discussions with developers and IT personnel will have to take place early in the morning to tackle critical matters?

-It is possible that there will only be a two or three hour time difference between the two time zones, depending on whether daylight saving time is in effect.
-This nearshore advantage can be used to facilitate a productive working relationship between IT staff, as well as expediting the development and testing stages of projects.
+Usually, there will only be a time difference of two to three hours between the two respective time zones, and this may vary depending on whether or not daylight saving time is being observed, providing a significant nearshore edge that can be utilised to foster a productive working relationship among IT personnel and expedite the progression and examination phases of projects.

-It is evident that there is a significant degree of linguistic interconnectivity between Latin American and English cultures.
-English is already a second language for many people in Latin America, and the Education First (EF) English Proficiency report of 2023 found that Latin American nations, such as Brazil, Chile, Peru, Mexico and Ecuador, have a stronger preference for English compared to China.
-Additionally, it is predicted that by 2023 the literacy rate in Latin American countries will exceed 90%, which will open up opportunities for individuals to become more proficient in a variety of languages.
+There is a notable level of linguistic exchange between Latin American and English cultures.
+Multiple individuals in Latin America already have English as their second language, and according to Education First (EF) English Proficiency report conducted in 2023, countries such as Brazil, Chile, Peru, Mexico, and Ecuador demonstrate a greater preference for English compared to China.
+Besides, it is anticipated that the literacy rate in Latin American countries is projected to surpass 90% by 2023, which could equip individuals with more language skills.

-Recent figures have revealed a surge in the amount of individuals in the United States who are studying Spanish and Portuguese, as English fluency in Latin America has become more commonplace.
-It is expected that by 2023, approximately 11.6 million Americans will be able to converse in both English and Spanish with ease.
-Furthermore, there are an estimated 48 million native Spanish speakers living in the United States.
+New statistics demonstrate a spike in the number of people in the United States who are learning Spanish and Portuguese due to the increasing prevalence of English proficiency in Latin America.
+By 2023, it is anticipated that roughly 11.6 million Americans will be proficient in both English and Spanish.
+Additionally, there are approximately 48 million native Spanish speakers presently residing in the United States.